-Welcome to the Department of Plant Breeding and Genetics
+Welcome to the Plant Breeding and Genetics Section in the School of Integrative Plant Science

 Cornell continues to build on its legacy of leading edge efforts to link genomics and breeding.
 One of only a few academic institutions training students in plant breeding today, our work is informed by global perspectives coupled with local action to address issues of sustainability and economic viability.

-Plant breeding is one of five undergraduate concentrations within the Plant Sciences major.
+Plant breeding is one of five undergraduate concentrations within the Plant Science major.
 Undergraduates who specialize in Plant Breeding and Genetics learn the application of genetics to improve cultivated plants in preparation for successful careers in research, industry, agricultural extension, government, and international programs.
-In addition to a plant breeding minor program, the department offers several undergraduate courses in plant breeding and genetics, tissue culture, and genetic diversity.
-Learn More
+In addition to a plant breeding minor program, the section offers several undergraduate courses in plant breeding and genetics, tissue culture, and genetic diversity.

 Research & Extension

-Research in the department encompasses a broad range of local, national, and international activities, from basic studies of crop plant genomes to host plant resistance to pathogens and pests.
+Research in the section encompasses a broad range of local, national, and international activities, from basic studies of crop plant genomes to host plant resistance to pathogens and pests.
 Crop targets include cereals, potato, alfalfa, fruits, and vegetables.
-High yield, enhanced crop quality, and suitability for sustainable agriculture are additional departmental research strengths.
-Learn More
+High yield, enhanced crop quality, and suitability for sustainable agriculture are additional research strengths within the section.

-Through comparative trials, publications, field days, training programs, and seed conferences, the department conducts many extension and outreach activities that provide reliable advice about crop varieties that perform best in New York and the Northeast.
+Through comparative trials, publications, field days, training programs, and seed conferences, the section conducts many extension and outreach activities that provide reliable advice about crop varieties that perform best in New York and the Northeast.
 Faculty members use experience, technology, and innovation to interact with industry and growers' groups in New York State, the nation, and the world.
-Learn More